Is it Safe to Talk?

 REPAIR OR RESENT?

-This repair process is one of the key skills we teach in our Communicate Clearly Course™.
-Join us if you'd like to repair your disagreements in a way that doesn't leave you resentful.
-The Intentional Marriages framework will help you feel heard, loved and respected.
+This repair process is one of the key skills we teach in our Monthly Marriage Membership.
+Would you like to repair your disagreements in a way that doesn't leave you resentful?
+The Intentional Marriages framework will help you feel heard, loved, and respected.

 Learn new communication skills you can immediately apply in your marriage and some harder skills (with practice) that will transform your marriage.